nuuuwan/news_lk3_data/README.md

 ---

-### Sri Lanka’s FIU fines bank, casinos for violating Anti-Money Laundering rules
+### Sri Lanka’s FIU fines Bally’s, Belagio casino’s under anti-money laundering laws

 *2025-08-06 15:46:00* · [`economynextcom`](https://economynext.com/sri-lankas-fiu-fines-bank-casinos-for-violating-anti-money-laundering-rules-235039/) · `en`

-ECONOMYNEXT – The Financial Intelligence Unit (FIU) at the Central Bank of Sri Lanka has taken fined three institutions including two involved with casinos for failing to follow the country’s Anti-Money Laundering and Counter-Terrorism Financing laws.
+ECONOMYNEXT – The Financial Intelligence Unit (FIU) at the Central Bank of Sri Lanka has taken fined a bank and two casinos, Bellagio and Bally’s, for failing to follow the country’s Anti-Money Laundering and Counter-Terrorism Financing laws.

 Between January and June 2025, the FIU imposed a total of Rs.
 6.5 million in penalties under the powers given to it by the Financial Transactions Reporting Act (FTRA(, the Central Bank said in a statement.